[Blogaramians: Blogarama renders the links in my columns useless. Please click on View original (above↑) to solve the problem/access lotsa columns.]

 It's fallen out of favor because it all but ignored the rest of the world (Africa and Asia) and we're now all one big happy global family.
 Don't be a hater.
 Everything is like, relative, ya' know?
 The Western tradition includes all the evil dead white guys that ruined the world.

-I'm a crank.
-I'm a libertarian.
+I'm a crank and I'm a libertarian.
 But, I hold some positions normally classified as conservative, others normally classified as progressive.
 I have a bias towards trying to discover what actually works and trying to discover how the left and right can compromise and peacefully share the same playground.

-I'm a crank.
-I'm a follower of Taoism (an Eastern philosophy) but also a firm believer in much of the Western tradition.
+I'm a crank and I'm a follower of Taoism (an Eastern philosophy) but also a firm believer in much of the Western tradition.
 I think that the USA, a product of this tradition, though flawed (as is every-one and every-thing), rocks, and I'm glad and grateful this is my team.

 I'm a crank.
 Which is why I'm going to devote my next four letters/columns to my take on each of the cardinal virtues.
 Poppa loves you.